navcoin/NavHub/content/news/2018-11-14-community-fund-locks-in.md

 The Content team could have a place for you if have skills in design, marketing or copywriting.
 To apply please contact kieren@encrypt-s.com

-Currently these summer internships are unpaid positions, however, funding is the subject of a Community Fund proposal by Prole, which you can [read about at the NavCoin Collab site](https://collab.navcoin.org/s/navcoin-core-internships/custom_pages/container/view?id=9).
+Currently these internships are unpaid positions, however, funding is the subject of a Community Fund proposal by Prole, which you can [read about at the NavCoin Collab site](https://collab.navcoin.org/s/navcoin-core-internships/custom_pages/container/view?id=9).

 ### Community Fund Bootcamp